-Busnel, a world leader in the Calvados category, is made with 20 varieties of apples from the elite Pays d’Auge appellation in Normandy.
+Busnel is a world leader in the Calvados category and is made with 20 varieties of apples from the elite Pays d’Auge appellation in Normandy, France.
 The Pays d’Auge is situated between two rivers and has a variety of soils from sandy and silty to clay and chalk.
-Each soil is situated to different apple varieties.
+Each soil produces different apple varieties.

 The secret of Busnel’s exceptional richness is a tradition carefully handed down since 1820.
 Busnel is a perfect digestif, served with crushed ice and tonic, or as a warming addition to coffee.